Have you heard of a condition called ‘aphantasia’?

 This is my best shot at showing you what it looked like.
-Can you see the elephant I’m imagining here?
+Can you see the elephant I was trying to imagine?

-All I was seeing (I guess) was the inside of my eyelids!
-Definitely no elephants.
+No, nor could I. All I was seeing (I guess) was the inside of my eyelids.
+Definitely no elephants!

 Ten to fifteen years after leaving college I happened to attend an eight day training course in London, England.
 I didn’t go because I thought I had aphantasia (the term hadn’t even been invented then).
 I went as part of my regular personal development regimen.

-The subject of the course was Neuro-Linguistic Programming.
-The techniques we were learning required us to close our eyes and make the images we saw grow bigger/smaller, brighter/dimmer and closer/further away.
+Some of the techniques we were taught required us to close our eyes and make the images that we saw grow bigger/smaller, brighter/dimmer and closer/further away.

-I had been really struggling with this and had mentioned it to several of the assistant tutors.
-When I stated that I couldn’t see images when I closed my eyes, I was told I could.
+I couldn’t do this.
+I mentioned it to several of the assistant tutors that I couldn’t see images when I closed my eyes.
+They told I was wrong, I could see images!
 When I insisted, I was told everyone sees pictures in their heads.